cstobey/vclods/README.md

 ![discriptive diagram of how VCLODs works](/VCLODs.png)

 # VCLODs Detailed How it Works
+## Variable
+The goal is to have everything be tunable.
+As a Framework, VCLODs trys to be permissive instead of opinionated, allowing for overriding behavior at every level as much as possible.
+You can even use stdin to simulate a script file (or use .vfs to simulate multiple files) as needed and every Configuration variable can be overridden at the command line by prepending it with `O_`.
+This allows you to use the same tool for development and one-off scripts that you use for automated daemons.

 ## Configuration
 There is a global config file to make life easier (`/etc/vclods`), then each directory has its own configs to fine tune what all the scripts in a given directory will do.
 [Here is a list of all the Configuration Variables](/docs/Configuration.md).